 The Foundation has a policy (the spending policy) of appropriating for expenditure each year a percent of its endowment fund's market value on the valuation date factored by the prior 12 quarter rolling average market value.
-During the years ended June 30, 2023 and 2022, the Foundation appropriated 3.7 percent and 3.5 percent, respectively, of its endowment fund for expenditure.
-In addition, the Foundation assesses an annual administration fee of 1.60 percent and 0 percent for 2023 and 2022, respectively, on its endowment fund's market value on the valuation date factored by the prior 12 quarter rolling average market value.
+During the years ended June 30, 2024 and 2023, the Foundation appropriated 3.70% and 3.70%, respectively, of its endowment fund for expenditure.
+In addition, the Foundation assesses an annual administration fee of 1.81% and 1.60% for 2024 and 2023, respectively, on its endowment fund's market value on the valuation date factored by the prior 12 quarter rolling average market value.
+The valuation date for the July 1, 2023 appropriation was June 30, 2022.
 The valuation date for the July 1, 2022 appropriation was June 30, 2021.
-The valuation date for the July 1, 2023 appropriation was June 30, 2022.
-In establishing these policies, the Foundation considered the long-term expected return on its endowment to grow at an average of 2.00 percent annually.
+In establishing these policies, the Foundation considered the long-term expected return on its endowment.
+Accordingly, over the long term, the Foundation expects the current strategy to allow its endowment to grow at an average of 2.00% annually.
 This is consistent with the Foundation's objective to maintain the purchasing power of endowment assets held in perpetuity as well as to provide additional real growth through new gifts and investment returns.